 So the winner is well balanced and widely popular.^{2,3} Voters on the center and right give it a majority over any left-wing policy.
 At the same time, voters on the left and center like it more than any right-wing policy.
 All sides like it more than a narrowly-centrist policy.

-Everyone helps locate our center.
+Everyone may help to find our center.

 A Chair with Balanced Support